 Nori is a popular gluten-free bread alternative, although it’s not particularly tasty.
 As a result, many people continue to choose bread.
 If you can’t eat bread, try substituting nori sheets instead.
 The sheets are rolled up like sushi and can be used to wrap deli meats or other ingredients in sandwiches.
 You can even season them to your preference!
 However, make sure to consult your doctor first.

-This idea was shared with me on Facebook, and when I saw it, my head almost exploded.
-Why hadn’t I thought of it before?
-It’s such a simple yet wonderful idea.
 Sweet potatoes, which are laden with many beneficial vitamins and minerals, are a terrific vegetable to be eating more into your diet, and a whole new world of open-faced sandwiches was now at my disposal, and now it’s yours as well.
 Simply slice a large sweet potato into half-inch pieces, toss in the toaster, and toast until golden brown!
 Now you have roasted sweet potato slices to top with hummus, guacamole, sprouts, nut butter, jam, or whatever else your heart desires.

-Are Wraps Better for you than Bread?
+Are wraps better for you than bread?

 Between bread and wraps, there isn’t much nutritional difference.
 The only difference is that the bread is leavened with yeast and the wrap is flat.
 The nutritional profiles for one wrap and two slices of commercially baked bread are similar, according to the Nutrition Facts labels.
 In the United States, a wrap is a popular lunch meal that can refer to both the outer shell and the finished result.
 They serve the same purpose as sliced bread in that they keep components and fillings together so you may eat them without making a mess.